alephium/docs/docs/misc/FAQ.md

 - [Arabic](https://x.com/AlephiumArabia)
 - [Italian](https://x.com/Alephium_it)

+Translators are encouraged to use the following hashtag structure when they publish translated content: #Alephium[i18n] You can find translation on Medium, Twitter and other channels with the following hashtags:

+- Spanish: "#AlephiumES"
+- Portuguese: "#AlephiumPT"
+- French: "#AlephiumFR"
+- German: "#AlephiumDE"
+- Bulgarian: "#AlephiumBG"
+- Arabic: “#AlephiumAR”
+- Vietnamese: “#AlephiumVN”
+- Italian: “#AlephiumIT”
+- Turkish: “#AlephiumTR”
+- Greek: “#AlephiumGR”
+- Chinese: “#AlephiumCN”
+- Polish: “#AlephiumPL”
+- Indonesian: “#AlephiumID”
+- Russian: “#AlephiumRU”
+- Dutch: “#AlephiumNL”

 On its [Discord server](https://alephium.org/discord), Alephium has dedicated international channels.

 On Telegram, the following community-managed groups are available: